ahmed-Gomaa18/HrSystemTask/README.md

 ```
 I completed this task by Web framework Django, Django rest framework and signals behind As expected, the outputs of this program will be API.
- I used Postman to test all urls and functions alot of error cases However the project worked fine.
+I used Postman to test all urls, functions and alot of error cases However the project worked fine without bugs.
 ```